Orwell: Outline and resources

 • Totalitarian government

-• use of force, torture, surveillance, control over media, propaganda
+• use of force, torture (and threats thereof), surveillance, control over media, propaganda

 • Extreme poverty, inequality

-• War (we think …)—a fearful society is a compliant society
+• War (so thinks the reader, anyway …)—a fearful society is a compliant society

 • Society make-up

-• Globally: Oceania, Eastasia, Eurasia (and the non-aligned states)
+• Globally: The three ‘superstates’: Oceania, Eastasia, Eurasia

-• Reality—who’s in control of it (see quote at bottom of this page)?
+• Reality—How is it experienced by the different sectors of society?
+Who is in control of it (see quote at bottom of this page)?

 Some important concepts: